coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4c_RMarkdown_Components_Formatted_Text.md

 By default, the Chicago author-date format is applied in R Markdown when embedding references.
 To use a different referencing style, you will need to download (e.g., from the Zotero Style repository) the associated `.csl` file for that style and then as sign it to the value of the `.csl` key in the YAML header.

 ### Can Markdown annotation symbols be displayed as normal characters?
 Sometimes you might need to display special characters (like `*`, `_`, or `#`) in your R Markdown text without them being interpreted as annotation symbols.
-To do this, you can escape the character by placing a backslash (\) before it.
+To do this, you can place a backslash (\) before the character in question.
 For example:

 ```rmarkdown
 ---